dhirajneupane/academicPortfolio/_pages/about.md

   - /about/
   - /about.html
 ---
-> Never confuse education with intelligence, you can have a PhD and still be an idiot.
+> <p style='text-align: left;'>  Never confuse education with intelligence, you can have a PhD and still be an idiot.

-> <p style='text-align: right;'> No matter where you are, always remember where you were. </p>
+> <p style='text-align: center;'> No matter where you are, always remember where you were. </p>

+> <p style='text-align: left;'> No matter where you are, always remember where you were. </p>In life, there comes a time when one must decide whether to turn the page or close the book.

 Greetings, and welcome to my portfolio!